Skip to content

 Company History

 Founded January 2003 in Toronto.
 The opening bet was a Canadian-specific insight: credit card acceptance rates in Canada were materially lower than in the US (a function of stricter consumer protection rules and a different cardholder mix), so an online merchant accepting Canadians needed a bank-account-based alternative.
-INSTADEBIT launched in 2004 as the first product enabling Canadians to pay online directly from their bank account without depositing into an e-wallet first — a structural innovation versus the Skrill/Neteller-style wallet model dominant at the time.
-Headquartered at 720 King Street West in Toronto with engineering and operations across Vancouver, Malta and the UK.
+INSTADEBIT launched in 2004 as the first product enabling Canadians to pay online directly from their bank account without depositing into an e-wallet first, a structural innovation against the Skrill/Neteller-style wallet model dominant at the time.
+The company is headquartered at 720 King Street West in Toronto with engineering and operations across Vancouver, Malta and the UK.

 June 2022 was the strategic pivot.
-Paramount launched Instant Bank Transfer (PayDirect) the same month Ontario's regulated iGaming market went live — that timing was deliberate.
+Paramount launched Instant Bank Transfer (PayDirect) the same month Ontario's regulated iGaming market went live, and that timing was deliberate.
 IBT replaced INSTADEBIT as the flagship for new operator integrations, brought 1-click deposits and in-game payment innovations into the product set, and validated payment account ownership on both deposits and withdrawals so consumers could collect winnings directly to bank accounts regardless of deposit method.
-November 2022 announced BET99 as a marquee Ontario client.
-The Flinks partnership (March 2022) added a financial-data layer for bank connectivity and risk enrichment.
+November 2022 announced BET99 as a marquee Ontario client, and the Flinks partnership (March 2022) added a financial-data layer for bank connectivity and risk enrichment.

 2024-2026 has been about regulatory consolidation and platform readiness.
-December 2024: crossed 3 million unique customers.
-The same year Paramount was named Payment Provider of the Year 2024.
-2025: registered under Canada's Retail Payment Activities Act (RPAA), unveiled new branding, deepened the BMO bank integration in May 2025, launched In-Game Payments and the Pre-Select API at the Canadian Gaming Summit in June 2025, partnered with MoonPay in September 2025 for crypto on-ramp Interac, and partnered with TerraPay for cross-border Interac payouts.
-January 2026: secured Payments Canada elite membership, one of the first five PSPs to clear that bar.
+In December 2024 Paramount crossed 3 million unique customers, and the same year it was named Payment Provider of the Year 2024.
+In 2025 it registered under Canada's Retail Payment Activities Act (RPAA), unveiled new branding, deepened the BMO bank integration in May 2025, launched In-Game Payments and the Pre-Select API at the Canadian Gaming Summit in June 2025, partnered with MoonPay in September 2025 for crypto on-ramp Interac, and partnered with TerraPay for cross-border Interac payouts.
+In January 2026 it secured Payments Canada elite membership, one of the first five PSPs to clear that bar.
 The forward path is direct Real-Time Rail (RTR) participation and Alberta expansion when that market launches July 13, 2026.

 Our analysis of 0 reviews from Trustpilot and industry sources